 Sample Verdicts and Settlements

 The problem with trying to value scarring injury cases with sample settlements and statistics is that there are so many variables at play.
-Are we talking about an 18 year-old girl (yes, gender really does seem to make a difference) or are we talking about a 46 year-old man like me.
+Are we talking about an 18-year-old girl (yes, gender really does seem to make a difference) or are we talking about a 46-year-old man like me.
 But the other problem is that rarely is a facial scar the only injury that was suffered.
-So you are trying to peel off the other injuries to figure out the value of the permanent scar which you cannot actually see to compare.
+So you are trying to peel off the other injuries to figure out the value of the permanent scar that you cannot actually see to compare.
 Tough road, right?
 (One bridge is to pull out a few dog bite cases because, unlike a car accident, the scar is often the only injury. )

 So my usual words of caution – you can’t predict the value of your case or even the range of value of your claim by just looking at similar cases – hold particular force with the injury of a scar on your face.
 Still, we give you some sample verdicts and settlements because they are one weapon that you can use to try to get a better idea of what your case might be worth.

 - 2014, California: $925,000 settlement.
-A 25 year-old woman is hit by a dump truck that had crossed the center line.
+A 25-year-old woman is hit by a dump truck that had crossed the center line.
 It gets worse, believe it or not.
 The truck landed on top of her vehicle.
 She suffered a facial scar and injuries to her head, neck, and right foot.
-Her neck problems were serious but in this case, the scar to her face seems like a very important part of her case.
+Her neck problems were serious but in this case, the scar to her face seems like a critical part of her case.
 The dump truck’s insurance company, Progressive, agreed to a $925,000 settlement with the victim at a mediation before trial.

 - 2013, North Carolina: $50,000.
 Another dog bite case involving an 8-year-old.
-The child was bit in the face by a German Shepherd, leaving permanent scarring.
-The child needed 12 stitches in her face that led to some permanent scarring, that resembled a dimple in her cheek after the stitches were removed.
-The child had scar revision surgery which helped some but the dimple like scar is still there.
+The child was bitten in the face by a German Shepherd, leaving permanent scarring.
+The child needed 12 stitches in her face that led to some permanent scarring that resembled a dimple in her cheek after the stitches were removed.
+The child had scar revision surgery that helped some, but the dimple-like scar is still there.
 Obviously, in the word of scars on your face, a “dimple-like” scar is one of the least problematic.

 Get a Free Evaluation of Your Claim